History of Birmingham: Industry and commerce

 For most of the 19th century, industry in Birmingham was dominated by small workshops rather than large factories or mills.
 Large factories became increasingly common towards the end of the century when engineering industries became increasingly important.

 The industrial wealth of Birmingham allowed merchants to fund the construction of some fine institutional buildings in the city.
-Some buildings of the 19th century included: the Birmingham Town Hall built in 1834, the Birmingham Botanical Gardens opened in 1832, the Council House built in 1879, and the Museum and Art Gallery in the extended Council House, opened in 1885.
+Some buildings of the 19th century included: the Birmingham Town Hall completed in 1834, the Birmingham Botanical Gardens opened in 1832, the Council House built in 1879, and the Museum and Art Gallery in the extended Council House, opened in 1885.

 The mid-19th century saw major immigration into the city from Ireland, following the Great Irish Famine (1845–1849).

 Birmingham became a county borough and a city in 1889.

 Improvements

 As in many industrial towns during the 19th century, many of Birmingham's residents lived in overcrowded and unsanitary conditions.
 During the early-to-mid-19th century, thousands of back-to-back houses were built to house the growing population, many of which were poorly built and badly drained, and many soon became slums.

 In 1851, a network of sewers was built under the city which was connected to the River Rea, although only new houses were connected to it, and many older houses had to wait decades until they were connected.

 Electric supply districts in Birmingham, from a souvenir brochure for the opening of the Summer Lane generating station in October 1906.

 Birmingham gained gas lighting in 1818, and a water company under the Birmingham Water Act 1826 (7 Geo.
 4. c. cix), to provide piped water, although clean water was only available to people who could pay.
 Birmingham gained its first electricity supply in 1882.
 Horse-drawn trams ran through Birmingham from 1873, and electric trams from 1890.